Tennis Racquet Grip Size

 Height..............Grip Size

-Manufactured tennis racquet grip sizes range from less than 4" for juniors to 4 7/8" for the largest adult hands.
+Manufactured tennis racquet grip sizes range from less than 4" for juniors to most commonly 4 1/8 to 4 1/2 for adults, with larger sizes like 4 5/8 being also available, but not as frequently.
 This might not seem like much of a range, but the difference even an eighth of an inch makes is surprising.
 Too large a grip can strain your hand, and prolonged use of too small a grip can injure your hand, wrist and elbow.

 The most commonly used method for finding your exact grip size is as follows: On your dominant hand, note that your palm has three main creases.
 Hold your hand flat, with the fingers alongside one another.
 Measure from the middle crease of your palm, up the line between your middle and ring fingers, to a point equal to the height of the tip of your ring finger.